Sports Injury Treatments

 - Overuse injuries, such as throwing injuries

-Tommy John surgery and ligament reconstruction
+Tommy John surgery or ligament reconstruction

 Athletes who throw a lot — such as baseball, softball and even water polo and lacrosse players — can tear the ulnar collateral ligament (UCL) inside the elbow.
 This ligament stabilizes the elbow joint.
 Some people call UCL reconstruction Tommy John surgery.
 Tommy John, a professional baseball pitcher, was the first athlete to return to play after having the procedure in the 1970s.